ezbc/ezbc.github.io/_posts/2018/08/07/2018-08-07-drug-adverse-event-entity-extraction.md

 We find a recall of 96% and a precision of 100%.
 The model performs well, however a precision of 100% is suspicious.
-Obviously I need to further investigation the test/train data or the evaluation method.
+Obviously I need to further investigate the test/train data or the evaluation method.

 <!--{'las': 0.0, 'ents_r': 96.42857142857143, 'ents_p': 100.0, 'ents_f': 98.18181818181819, 'uas': 0.0, 'tags_acc': 0.0, 'token_acc': 100.0}-->